 Most requests will set the following headers:

 Some requests will make use of data which is not JSON, and will require different headers (For Example: Download List of Channels CSV).

 - The last step would be to enter the body of the request.
-Postman gives users a couple of different ways to do this, but the easiest to use for the Urban Airship API is the raw option.
+Postman gives users a couple of different ways to do this, but the easiest to use for the Airship API is the raw option.